Azure/aca-landing-zone-accelerator/scenarios/aca-internal/bicep/sample-apps/jobs/README.md

 5. Publish job image to Azure Container Registry

-    To publish the newly created image, you need to first tag it with the fully quallified name of the LZA ACR.
+    To publish the newly created image, you need to first tag it with the fully qualified name of the LZA ACR.

     ```bash
     sudo docker tag aca-jobs:v1 <ACR NAME>.azurecr.io/jobs/aca-jobs:v1